Self-Configuring Quantum Networks with Superposition of Trajectories: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we introduced a self-configuring protocol for a quantum network augmented by coherent path superposition, which finds the configuration with the most effective noise mitigation and the best transmission fidelity using a quantum-classical feedback loop.
 The protocol works by sending half of a Bell pair from Alice to Bob.
 At Bob’s node, the Choi–Jamiołkowski fidelity and the postselection success probability are optimized.
 These quantities are functions of the path DOF unitaries applied at the network nodes and the unitary corrections performed by Bob.
 We described the protocol both in the two-node case and in the multi-node case, and showcased its performance under different conditions, specifically in the presence of a form of path DOF noise.
-We find that the protocol depends crucially on the vacuum coherence of quantum channels within the network, having demonstrated the vacuum coherence of three typical quantum channels using a microscopic model.
-We showed that the probabilistic variant, while having a nonzero probability of failure, is generally more effective in improving the fidelity and more robust against the path DOF noise.
-Finally, we numerically demonstrated the adaptability of our protocol in a complicated network configuration with many nodes and path segments.
+We found that the protocol depends crucially on the vacuum coherence of quantum channels within the network, having demonstrated the vacuum coherence of three typical quantum channels using a microscopic model. {\done We showed that the probabilistic variant, while exhibiting a nonzero probability of failure, is generally more effective in improving the fidelity, more robust against the path DOF noise, and has less stringent vacuum coherence requirements.
+Finally, we numerically demonstrated the adaptability of our protocol in a complicated network configuration with multiple nodes and path segments, as well as the effect of statistical noise from a finite measurement budget.}